 Configure Track Phases

-Understanding and managing phases in your track
+Understanding and managing phases, deadlines, and forms in your track

 What is a Phase?